-A select number of entering freshman students will be invited to apply and interview for limited spots in the prestigious Lyon Honors Program - a rigorous course of study designed to provide highly-skilled, motivated students the opportunity to study, travel, hone their research skills, and exchange ideas in a challenging and supportive academic environment.
-With an offer of a Lyon Honors Fellowship comes an annual stipend up to the cost of tuition.
+A select number of entering freshman students will be invited to apply and interview for limited spots in the prestigious Lyon Honors Program - a rigorous course of study designed to provide highly skilled, motivated students the opportunity to study, travel, hone their research skills, and exchange ideas in a challenging and supportive academic environment.
+With an offer of a Lyon Honors Fellowship comes an additional, generous annual stipend.
 Lyon Honors Fellowships are valid for up to eight semesters of full-time study as long as the student maintains a cumulative grade point average of 3.25 by the end of the first year and each year thereafter and meets all other institutional scholarship maintenance scholarship requirements.
-Lyon Honors Fellows are required to reside on campus.
+Freshman Lyon Honors Fellows are required to reside on campus.